-Artemis: the Children's Workforce Induction Programme was launched in January 2009 as a response to the need, identified also by the CWDC, to ensure that all professionals working with children and young people had a common approach.
-Six Children's Trusts in the West Midlands took up the challenge to develop an innovative and comprehensive e-learning programme, which together with some portfolio work complies with the Common Core Standards and CWDC Induction Standards.
+Artemis: the Children's Workforce Induction Programme was launched in January 2009 as a response to the need, to ensure that all professionals working with children and young people had a common approach.
+Six Children's Trusts in the West Midlands took up the challenge to develop an innovative and comprehensive e-learning programme, which together with some portfolio work complies with the Common Core Standards and Government Standards.
 We are now rolling out this programme to other Local Authorities and wider partners.

 'Jan Britton; Interim Chief Executive Sandwell Metropolitan Borough Council endorses Artemis'

 "I became Interim Chief Executive of Sandwell two months ago, having spent a considerable number of years working in Local Government for a number of Local Authorities.
 Children's Social Care is a key risk for Sandwell and I recognised from the first moment I needed to rapidly increase my understanding of this area, so was really pleased to learn Artemis was available to me, just as it is to any member of the Children and Young People's Workforce.
 I loved this way of learning as it enabled me to fit it around the busy schedule of a Chief Executive and the ability to take up from where I left off the last time, is fantastic.
 The comprehensive nature of the topics covered enabled me to reinforce knowledge and understanding from my past experience and learn new areas as well.
 Artemis provides great context and the additional information contained in the resource facility helped to extend my knowledge base considerably.
 I like the way the learning is facilitated through a series of pen pictures of children and young people, based on real case studies, as this made the learning come to life.
 Artemis is one of the best designed e-learning programmes I have ever seen and I am proud of the fact Sandwell MBC has been involved in this project since its first inception."